Sociology and Politics

 Migration in Context

-Year 3 (credit level 6) supports a strong programme of research in social and political theory, gender studies, and cultural studies of politics and government.
+In year 3 we support a strong programme of research in social and political theory, gender studies, and cultural studies of politics and government.

 Dissertation

-You will then choose 15 credits Sociology options, and 60 credits of Politics and International Relations options.
+You will then choose 1 Sociology option, and 2 to 4 Politics and International Relations options.

 Please note that due to staff research commitments not all of these modules may be available every year.